turingschool/curriculum/source/projects/monsterporium/index.markdown

 Jump over to the [Extract Ratings Service]({% page_url extract_ratings_service %}) tutorial.

-## Wrap-Up
+## Next Steps

-Finally, it's time for the big Q&A and working on some of your own code.
+Finally, it's time for working on some of your own code.

 ### Addendum: Implementing Search